 Software RAID controllers are not supported for use with StarWind Virtual SAN.

 iSCSI uses 64K blocks for network transfers.
-It is recommended to align your stripe size at this value.
-Modern RAID controllers often show similar performance independent of the stripe size used.
-However, it is still recommended to keep the stripe size aligned at 64K to change a full stripe with each write operation.
-This increases the lifecycle of flash arrays and ensures optimal performance with spindle arrays.
+It is recommended to align the stripe size with this value.
+Modern RAID controllers often show similar performance independent of the used stripe size.
+However, it is still recommended to keep the stripe size aligned with 64K to change a full stripe with each writes operation.
+This increases the lifecycle of flash arrays and ensures the optimal performance of spindle-disk arrays.

-There are 2 data separation approaches with StarWind Virtual SAN.
-One is to Keep both OS and StarWind device images on one physical volume, but segregate those using partitions.
-Second option is to segregate the OS to a dedicated disk/RAID1 array.
+There are two data separation approaches in StarWind Virtual SAN.
+One is to keep both OS and StarWind device images on one physical volume, but segregate those using partitions.
+The second option is to segregate the OS from the dedicated disk/RAID array.
 Both options are supported.
-This applies for both FLAT image file and LSFS configurations.
+This applies to both FLAT image file and LSFS configurations.

 It is recommended to use a GUID Partitioning Table (GPT) when initializing the disks used for StarWind devices.
-This allows creating volumes bigger than 2 TB, and makes it possible to expand the partitions without taking the volume offline.
-This recommendation applies for both FLAT image file and LSFS configurations.
+This allows creating volumes bigger than 2 TB and makes it possible to expand the partitions without taking the volume offline.
+This recommendation applies to both FLAT image file and LSFS configurations.

 Virtual disk device sector size

 StarWind supports underlying storage with both 512B and 4KB physical sector size.
-However, to optimize interoperability and performance one needs to select the sector size of the underlying storage when creating virtual disks in the StarWind Management Console.
+However, to optimize interoperability and performance, it is necessary to select the sector size of the underlying storage when creating virtual disks in the StarWind Management Console.
 The value can be picked when choosing the location to store the virtual disk file(s).

-Please note, when creating a virtual disk device on storage spaces please use the 4K sector size option.
+When creating a virtual disk device on storage spaces, please, use the 4K sector size option.

-Please note that file copy is not a valid way to benchmark the performance of neither local, nor iSCSI attached storage.
-Always use disk benchmarking tools like Intel IOmeter, VDbench, or ATTO Disk benchmark to get relevant performance information about your storage.
+Please note that file copy is not a valid way to benchmark the performance of neither local nor iSCSI attached storage.
+Always use disk benchmarking tools like Diskspd, IOmeter, FIO, or VDbench to get the relevant information about the storage performance.

 HA Device Considerations

-There is no strict requirement for the size of the HA devices user is creating with StarWind Virtual SAN.
-Creating one big HA device consuming all the available space on the SAN can cause management inconvenience.
-It is not an issue for devices up 5-6 TB in size.
-Bigger devices can cause the above mentioned inconvenience due to increased full synchronization times.
-The use of bigger devices also makes it more difficult for a granular VM/application restore after outages or major failures.
-Segregating your mission critical VMs or applications to separate HA devices can make the management easier.
+There is no strict requirement for the size of the HA devices created with StarWind Virtual SAN.
+Creating one big HA device that consumes all the available space on the SAN can cause management inconvenience.
+It is not an issue for devices up to 5-6 TB in size.
+Bigger devices can cause the inconvenience mentioned above due to increased full synchronization times.
+Using bigger devices also makes granular VM/application restore after outages or major failures more difficult.
+Allocating the mission-critical VMs or applications on the separate HA devices can make the management easier.

-Since the HA caching is provisioned per device, segregating the devices according to the application load profiles also allows for better utilization of the memory allocated for HA device caching.
+Since the HA caching is provisioned per device, segregating the devices according to the application load profiles also allows getting better utilization of the memory allocated for HA device caching.

-For Hyper-V environments it is an optimum performance best practice to create at least 1 HA device per Hyper-V/Microsoft Failover Cluster.
+For Hyper-V environments, it is a best practice to create at least two HA device per Hyper-V/Microsoft Failover Cluster for optimum performance.

 FLAT image file configuration: Device size limited by the underlying FS maximum file size.